Need help planning your Cub Scout Blue and Gold Banquet? Check out this roundup of 6 Blue and Gold Banquet planning guides!

-The Boy Scouts of America was incorporated on February 8, 1910, so most packs celebrate our anniversary in February with the Blue and Gold Banquet.
-According to the BSA website, “the purpose of the blue and gold banquet is to celebrate the pack’s anniversary, thank pack leaders and other adults who have helped the pack, and inspire the leaders, Scouts, and parents.”
+Many packs celebrate BSA's anniversary with the Blue and Gold Banquet in February.
+According to the BSA website, “the purpose…is to celebrate the pack's anniversary, thank pack leaders and other adults who have helped the pack, and inspire the leaders, Scouts, and parents.”

-There are almost as many kinds of Blue and Gold Banquets as there are packs.
+There are many kinds of Blue and Gold Banquets.
 Some groups have a full catered meal while others have a potluck dinner and others only serve cake or have an ice cream sundae bar.

 Packs may have special games that the boys play or have a fun entertainer such as a magician.
 Some packs have a Blue and Gold theme with elaborate decorations supporting the theme while others decorate with blue and gold balloons and centerpieces made by the boys.

 Awards may be given at a Blue and Gold Banquet.
 Some hold their Arrow of Light ceremony or their Crossover for Webelos.
 Other packs just make this a fun party for the boys.

 Regardless of how your pack celebrates, there is some planning involved.
 I've searched the internet and found 6 good planning guides that may help you as you prepare to celebrate the Boys Scouts of America's birthday!

 The first guide comes from Kommissioner Karl with the Seneca District in the Buckeye Council.
 Kommissioner Karl's guide not only includes planning steps, it also gives you suggestions for meals, decorations, skits, ceremonies, games and fun awards.

 The next Blue and Gold Guide came from the Many Waters District of the Northern Star Council.
 They give suggestions of sub-committees for your Blue & Gold banquet.